UCF/Athena-Framework/CONTRIBUTING.md

 # Contributing to the Athena Framework

-Looking to contribute to the Athena Framework?
-We'd love to hear from you! **Here's how you can help.**
+If you are a developer for UCF and want to contribute to the Athena Framework, we'd love to hear from you.
+This document outlines the best ways to submit new ideas or inform us of bugs.

 Please take a moment to review this document before submitting new issues or pull requests in order to make the contribution process easy and effective for everyone involved.